-Hour Loop, Inc. ("Hour Loop" or the "Company") is a rapidly growing technology-enabled consumer products company that uses machine learning and data analytics to design, develop, market and sell products.
+Hour Loop, Inc. ("Hour Loop" or the "Company") is a technology-enabled consumer products company that uses machine learning and data analytics to design, develop, market and sell products.
 Hour Loop predominantly operates through online retail channels such as Amazon, Walmart, and Hourloop.com.
-The Company, as an Internet marketplace seller, is selling products in multiple categories, including home/garden décor, toys, kitchenware, apparels, and electronics.
+The Company, as an Internet marketplace seller, sells products in multiple categories, including home/garden décor, toys, kitchenware, apparels, and electronics.
 The Company has only one segment, which is online retail (e-commerce).

-The Company was incorporated on January 13, 2015 under the laws of the State of Washington.
+The Company was incorporated on January 13, 2015 under the laws of the state of Washington.
 On April 7, 2021, the Company was converted from a Washington corporation to a Delaware corporation.

-In 2019, Hour Loop formed a wholly owned subsidiary, Flywheel E-commerce Co., Ltd. ("Flywheel"), to provide business operating consulting services, exclusively to Hour Loop.
+In 2019, Hour Loop formed a wholly owned subsidiary, Flywheel Consulting Ltd. ("Flywheel") located in Taiwan, to provide business operating consulting services, exclusively to Hour Loop.

-Reorganization - On June 30, 2021, the Company completed a corporate reorganization to convert its status from an S corporation (10,000,000 common shares issued and outstanding) to a C corporation (10,000,000 common shares issued and outstanding) with an effective date of July 27, 2021 (the "Reorganization").
-The Reorganization did not change the ownership of the Company and the Company's two stockholders (Sam Lai and Maggie Yu) each continue to own 50% of the Company.
-The discussion and presentation of the financial statements herein assumes the Reorganization had become effective as of the beginning of the first period presented in the accompanying consolidated financial statements.
+Reorganization - On June 30, 2021, the Company completed a corporate reorganization to convert its status from a S corporation (10,000,000 common shares issued and outstanding) to a C corporation (10,000,000 common shares issued and outstanding) with an effective date of July 27, 2021.
+The reorganization did not change the ownership of the Company and the each of the two stockholders (Sam Lai and Maggie Yu) continues to own 50% of the Company's outstanding shares.
+The discussion and presentation of the audited consolidated financial statements herein assumes the reorganization had become effective as of the beginning of the first period presented in the accompanying audited consolidated financial statements.
 Consistent with Section 1362 of the Internal Revenue Code of 1986, as amended (the "Code"), the retained earnings as of July 27, 2021 were distributed to the S corporation stockholders.
 The stockholders and the Company have entered into an agreement for this amount to be loaned to the Company.
 The amount of this distribution is \$4,170,418 and the annual interest rate is 2%.
-The loan is due on December 31, 2022.
+The loan was due on December 31, 2022.
+On December 28, 2022, the Company, Mr. Lai and Ms. Yu agreed to extend the term of the loan, with the new maturity date of December 31, 2024.
+As amended, the annual interest rate on the loan is 5.5%.